15 of the best afternoon teas to try in Cornwall

 Cornish Afternoon Tea £25, Sparkling Afternoon Tea £35, Cocktail Afternoon Tea £37

-Based by the beach in St Ives, this family run tearoom offers a traditional Cornish cream tea at a very fair price. £6.50 will get you two warm scones with Boddington’s strawberry jam and Rodda’s clotted cream served with a pot of English breakfast loose leaf tea.
-Although it doesn’t offer a full afternoon tea there are plenty of other savoury options available and as winners of The Good Food Award 2017 they’re unlikely to disappoint!
+Based in the pretty village of Tintagel, this family run tearoom offers a traditional Cornish cream tea at a very fair price. £5.50 will get you two warm scones with Boddington's strawberry jam and William's clotted cream served with a pot of English tea or coffee.
+Charlie's were finalists for Tea/Coffee Shop of the Year at the Cornwall Life Food & Drink Awards 2018 so they're unlikely to disappoint!

 9. The Waymarker, Trewardreva nr Constantine